 Why you should invest in Suncor Energy Inc. right now

-Energy Digital has previously reported on the oil and gas debate, as well as the rising solar power industry.
+Energy Digital has previously reported on the rising solar power industry.
 And while both industries offer viable stock options, when it comes to stocks, there are two games to play: the “waiting until an industry rebounds” game or the “capitalize on short-term expectations that are driving down quality stocks” game.